wavemaker/docs/learn/on-premise/extensions/mb-prerequisites.md

 ### MockingBird Platform setup instance (JumpBox)

-- JumpBox should be configures with Kubernetes Cluster access and all the kubectl, helm and docker commands must get run from the same machine.
+- JumpBox should be configures with Kubernetes Cluster access.
-- Make sure JumpBox in a secure zone.
+- Secure JumpBox to access your network infra, specially access to only K8s cluster.
 - Here is the list of software packages to be installed at the JumpBox where K8s Cluster is accessible

 <table>